codsen/codsen/packages/html-entities-not-email-friendly/README.md

 }
 ```

-Amperands and semicolons are missing in the exported object.
+Ampersands and semicolons are missing in the exported object.
 For example, "bad" named HTML entity would be `&Abreve;` and its correct version would be `&#x102;`.

 **[⬆ back to top](#)**

 ## API

-This package exports a plain object with 3 keys:
+This package exports a plain object with three keys:

 notEmailFriendly,
 notEmailFriendlyMinLength,